kr-ssh/ropro/README.md

 - trade protection

 to-do list:
-- animated themes (easily doable)
+- animated themes (easily doable, only locally)
-- everything else is impossible

 ### how to install the thing
 universal settings: